The Men Who Saved the Mythos

 The Fourth in a Series Examining Green Lantern History

-Julie and Mort founded a literary agency when Schwartz was 19, an endeavor which connected his life with science fiction icons like Ray Bradbury, H.P.
+Julie and Mort founded a literary agency when Schwartz was 19, an endeavor that connected his life with science fiction icons like Ray Bradbury, H.P.
 Lovecraft, Robert Bloch.
-It was the connections establish in these days to writers Alfred Bester and John Broome that would eventually come into play when World War II interjected and Weisinger went to serve in the miliary and Schwartz became an editor for All-American Comics.
+It was the connections established in these days between writers Alfred Bester and John Broome that would eventually come into play when World War II interjected and Weisinger went to serve in the military and Schwartz became an editor for All-American Comics.
 His recruitment of both writers would have a permanent impact on the Green Lantern mythology when Bester crafted the iconic Green Lantern oath and Broome would join Schwartz in reviving the character for the space age.

 Schwartz loved science fiction and heroic comics and when handed the opportunity to edit Showcase gambled on the readership embracing the return of superheroes and worked with Robert Kanigher and Carmine Infantino to relaunch The Flash.
 The success of Barry Allen’s version of the Scarlet Speedster led to Green Lantern’s revival as well as new versions of many other Golden Age favorites, not the least of which was the Justice League of America.
 It was the JLA’s success that led to the infamous golf game between DC’s Publisher, Jack Liebowitz, and Martin Goodman from Timely Comics where the JLA’s success would inspire Goodman to have editor Stan Lee change one of Timely’s dozen publications to feature a superhero team.
 Lee partnered with Timely’s best artist, Jack Kirby, to create the Fantastic Four and so the Marvel Universe was born.

 Not much is known of John Broome’s early years, but his interests in writing and science fiction led to crossing paths and becoming friends with Julius Schwartz who was two years older than Broome.
-Schwartz became Broome’s agent and helped him get published in a number of science fiction magazines in the 1940’s having already established himself writing comics under a number of pseudonyms.
+Schwartz became Broome’s agent and helped him get published in a number of science fiction magazines in the 1940s, having already established himself writing comics under a number of pseudonyms.
 When Schwartz joined All-American Comics his friend Broome followed him and began writing scripts for a great deal of their stable of books, creating tales from everyone from the Atom to the Justice Society of America to Green Lantern.
-Broome co-created the JSA’s time travelling villain Per Degaton, the Phantom Stranger and Detective Chimp along the way.
-As the Golden Age came to and end, Broome penned JSA and Green Lantern stories which served as some of their final appearances.
+Broome co-created the JSA’s time-traveling villain Per Degaton, the Phantom Stranger, and Detective Chimp along the way.
+As the Golden Age came to an end, Broome penned JSA and Green Lantern stories which served as some of their final appearances.

-Broome only attend one comic book convention in his lifetime, the 1998 San Diego Comic Con, thanks in part to funds raised by Green Lantern fans.
-Broome would comment on Emerald Twilight at the show during an interview by Mike W. Barr, shaking his head in disgust and saying that “I would never writer that story!”
+Broome only attend one comic book convention in his lifetime, the 1998 San Diego Comic-Con, thanks in part to funds raised by Green Lantern fans.
+Broome would comment on Emerald Twilight at the show during an interview by Mike W. Barr, shaking his head in disgust and saying that “I would never write that story!”
 Broome would pass away the following year at age 85.

 When World War II arrived Kane went off to war and served in the Pacific theater of operations for the U.S. Army.
 After the war was over Kane returned to New York and worked for All-American Comics and did some television storyboard work before engaging with Julius Schwartz and becoming a major talent for DC Comics.